wikihouseproject/wikihouse.cc/app/views/jobs/upcoming/javascript_developer.md

 #### Necessary skills

-* Excellent working knowledge of (ES2015) JavaScript - comfortable writing well-organised, tested code using modern libraries such as React and Redux
+* Excellent working knowledge of (ES2015) JavaScript - comfortable writing well-organised, tested code using libraries such as React and Redux

 * Experience developing websites that can interact with JSON APIs